adrianwedd/adrianwedd.github.io/docs/scripts/build-insights.md

 # build-insights.mjs

-Generates short summaries for markdown files in `content/garden`, `content/logs`, and `content/mirror`.
+Generates short summaries for markdown files in the content directories.
+The script automatically discovers subfolders under `content/` (excluding `inbox` and `untagged`) and processes any markdown files it finds.
 Each original file is paired with a new `<name>.insight.md` file containing the summary.

 The script accepts a comma-separated list of changed files as its first argument.
 If none are provided it scans the target directories.
 For every markdown file found (excluding existing `.insight.md` files) the contents are sent to OpenAI via `callOpenAI`.
 The resulting text is written next to the source file.